Nobody likes to hear that an ingredient in antifreeze — propylene glycol — is also found in food. However, what exactly

 The real truth about propylene glycol is a bit more complicated (like most things!).
-The research surrounding this substance is limited in regard to many types of cases, while it’s still a legal ingredient in many foods and other products.
+The research surrounding this substance is limited in regard to many types of cases, while it’s still a legal ingredient in many foods, including flavored iced coffees, and other products.
 Read on to find out the facts.

 What Is Propylene Glycol?

 Propylene glycol (often referred to as PG) is the third “product” in a chemical process beginning with propene, a byproduct of fossil fuel (oil refining and natural gas processing) and also found in nature as a byproduct of fermentation.
 Propene is converted to propylene oxide, a volatile compound used frequently in the creation process of polyurethane plastics (and to create propylene glycol).
 Propylene oxide is considered a “probable carcinogen.”
 Finally, through a hydrolyzation process (separating molecules by the addition of water), you get propylene glycol.

 A synthetic liquid substance that absorbs water, propylene glycol classified by the chemical formula C3H8O2.
 Propylene glycol (1, 2-propanediol) is an organic compound (a diol alcohol) and is a tasteless, odorless and colorless clear oily liquid.
-(1a) Another name for it is “propane-1,2-diol,” which is sometimes used when listing it as a compound on ingredient labels.
+(1) Another name for it is “propane-1,2-diol,” which is sometimes used when listing it as a compound on ingredient labels.
 As it’s found in food as an additive (in the U.S., at least), the U.S. Department of Agriculture refers to it via the E-number E1520.
 It’s completely soluble in water, and one major purpose it serves is as a “vehicle” for topical products, such as lotions.

 Propylene glycol is found in thousands of cosmetic products as well as a large number of processed foods products.
 Another place you will find it is in many medications, serving as a way to help your body absorb chemicals more efficiently.
 It’s also a common ingredient in electronic cigarettes, contributing to taste and “smoothness” of the smoke.